hackoregon/team-budget/README.md

 ./budget_proj/manage.py migrate
 ```

+Note: the `makemigrations` step may result in `No changes detected`, if other project participants have already generated all current migrations.

 ### (5) Run the app server
 ```
 ./budget_proj/manage.py runserver
 ```

 Type [Control-C] when you want to stop the server.

+Note: browsing to http://127.0.0.1:8000/ may display a "Page not found (404)" error.
+The page will tell you which suffixes (e.g. "budget/") are available in the app server, in which case you can browse to that route by appending a valid one e.g. http://127.0.0.1:8000/budget/

 ### (6) Import data into your local database instance